Do We Still Need Non-digital Ways of Remembering and Sharing Experiences?

 Electronic media bypasses the brain regions that make us human

-Relying on screens to teach our kids and entertain ourselves, shrinks our opportunities to integrate the richness of the experiences that make us who we are.
+Relying on screens to teach our kids and entertain ourselves reduces opportunities to integrate the richness of the experiences that make us who we are.

 I suggested earlier that relying too much on digital devices to help us record and pass on information, impoverishes us by reducing the complexity and richness of our experiences down to mere data.